-E OF TEXAS COUN TY OF I, (name), as a local public official of theCollege District, make this affidavit and on my oath state the following: a person(s) related to me in the first degree, have a substantial interest as defined in Local Government Code 171.002 in: a business entity, as defined in Local Government Code 171.001, that would experience a special economic effect distinguishable from its effect on the public by a vote or decision of the board. or □ 2.
-The 1 real property for which it is reasonably foreseeable that the board's action or my action will have a special economic effect on the value of the property distinguishable from its effect on the public. business entity or real property is: (name/a address of business or description of property) ("I" or name of relative and relationship) (have)(has) a substan tial interest in this business entity or real property as follows: (check all that apply) Ownership of ten percent or more of the voting stock or shares of the business entity.
-Ownership of ten percent or more of the fair market value of the business entity.
+E OF TEXAS ΓΥ OF I, (name), as a local public official of the College District, make this affidavit and on my oath state the following: a person(s) related to me in the first degree, have a substantial interest as defined in Local Government Code 171.002 in: a business entity, as defined in Local Government Code 171.001, that would experience a special economic effect distinguishable from its effect on the public by a vote or decision of the board. or □ 2.
+The t real property for which it is reasonably foreseeable that the board's action or my action will have a special economic effect on the value of the property distinguishable from its effect on the public. business entity or real property is: (name/a address of business or description of property) ("I" or name of relative and relationship) (have)(has) a substan tial interest in this business entity or real property as follows: (check all that apply) Ownership of ten percent or more of the voting stock or shares of the business entity.
 Ownership of \$15,000 or more of the fair market value of the business entity.
 Funds received from the business entity exceed ten percent of (my, her, his) gross income for the previous year.
 Real property is involved and (I, she, he) (have)(has) an equitable or legal ownership with a fair market value of at least \$2,500.
-3. The s statements in this affidavit are based on my personal knowledge and are true and correct.
+2 Thos statements in this affidavit are based on my personal knowledge and are true and correct

-3. Upon the filing of this affidavit with the board's official record keeper, I affirm that I shall abstain from participation in any decision involving this business entity or real property, unless permitted according to Local Government Code 171.004(c).
+- 3. The statements in this affidavit are based on my personal knowledge and are true and correct. - 3.
+Upon the filing of this affidavit with the board's official record keeper, I affirm that I shall abstain from participation in any decision involving this business entity or real property, unless permitted according to Local Government Code 171.004(c).